About Northern Lights

 Positive Effects and Adverse Reactions

-The Northern Light weed strain is the perfect strain for those do absolutely naff all days.
+The Northern Light weed strain is the perfect cannabis strain for those of the lazier variety.
 While the THC may be fairly average in this Northern beauty, Northern Lights Cannabis Seeds most certainly create a powerful indica plant.
-Many smokers report an overall relaxation of both body and mind that will have you sinking into the couch.
+Many smokers report an overall relaxation of both the body and the mind that will have you sinking and sometimes disappearing into the couch.
 This old school strain is used by some as a way to combat eating disorders, so brace yourself for a serious case of the munchies.
+If you don’t like spending half of your day in the fridge, NL cannabis seeds are for you.
 As with any potent cannabis strain, it is important to take your time and monitor the effects to see how you react.
 Some do have cases of paranoia and anxiety when smoking a little bit too much Northern Lights strain, so if you’re that way inclined, tread carefully.
 YOU HAVE BEEN WARNED!! 😂

 Growth Cycle for Northern Lights